Body Language in Negotiation

 Build powerful negotiation skills and become a better dealmaker and leader.
 Download our FREE special report, Negotiation Skills: Negotiation Strategies and Negotiation Techniques to Help You Become a Better Negotiator, from the Program on Negotiation at Harvard Law School.

-Grazer may be correct in asserting that eye contact is the most surefire tool for building a connection with someone.
-Unfortunately, it’s an underused tool for most of us, especially in recent years.
+Eye contact is a common tool for building a connection with someone.
+Unfortunately, it’s an underused form of nonverbal communication in negotiation.
 Ideally, we should be making eye contact for 60% to 70% of conversation time, according to research by communications-analytics company Quantified Communications.
-But in 2013, most adults were holding eye contact only 30% to 60% of the time, the company found in an analysis of 3,000 speakers.
-Our compulsive need to check our smartphones and the trend toward working remotely may help to explain this eye-contact deficit, writes Sue Shellenbarger in the Wall Street Journal.
+But most adults hold eye contact only 30% to 60% of the time, the company found in an analysis of 3,000 speakers.
+Our compulsive need to check our smartphones, along with the rise in remote work, may help to explain this eye-contact deficit, writes Sue Shellenbarger in the Wall Street Journal.

 When we avert our eyes from a negotiating counterpart, we risk seeming disinterested, nervous, or unprepared.
 By contrast, meeting their gaze conveys that we’re fully engaged.
 Combining eye contact with other nonverbal signals of active listening, including nods, appropriate facial expressions, laughter, and leaning forward, can encourage counterparts to keep sharing—and give us valuable information about their interests and priorities.

 How much eye contact is enough?
-Holding someone’s gaze for seven to 10 seconds at a time is ideal in one-on-one conversations, communications trainer Ben Decker told the Journal.
+Holding someone’s gaze for 7 to 10 seconds at a time is ideal in one-on-one conversations, communications trainer Ben Decker told the Journal.
 Staring at someone for longer than that can seem aggressive or just plain creepy, he added.
-Notably, as with all forms of nonverbal behavior, norms regarding eye contact vary across cultures.
-In some East Asian nations, for example, prolonged eye contact is considered disrespectful, and in other countries, eye contact between men and women is taboo.

-As you may have noticed, when people are deeply engaged in conversation and like each other, they often end up mimicking and mirroring each other’s behavior—propping their chins on their hands, for example, or copying each other’s tone of voice.
-Such synchrony is more than skin deep: After spending just a few minutes together, people’s breathing patterns and heart rates converge, Harvard Business School professor Michael Wheeler has written in Negotiation Briefings.
 Getting “in sync” with a negotiating counterpart physically is bound to bridge status gaps and promote understanding.
-By contrast, deliberately maintaining your physical space (as by sitting behind a desk) and making an effort not to mimic the other person’s gestures is likely to underscore status distinctions—and could also block rapport building.
+When people are deeply engaged in conversation and like each other, they often end up mimicking and mirroring each other’s behavior—propping their chins on their hands, for example, or copying each other’s tone of voice.
+By contrast, deliberately maintaining your physical space (as by sitting behind a desk) and making an effort not to mimic the other person’s gestures is likely to underscore status distinctions—and could also hinder rapport building.

 Our demeanor and appearance, including our clothing choices, also send potent status signals.
-This fall, the Chicago Cubs Major League Baseball (MLB) team began holding interviews for the newly opened position of team manager.
-When bystanders snapped photos days apart of two top candidates exiting their interviews, Cubs fans jumped at the chance to play armchair body-language experts.
+In 2019, the Chicago Cubs Major League Baseball (MLB) team began holding interviews for the newly opened position of team manager.
+When bystanders snapped photos days apart of two top candidates exiting their interviews, Cubs fans jumped at the chance to play armchair experts on body language and negotiation.

-Have you encountered situations where body language made the difference between a successful and unsuccessful negotiation?
+Have you encountered situations where body language in negotiation made a difference?

 Related Posts